Compliance Roundup: You’ve Asked – We’ve Answered!

 Notice to the consumer of their right (pursuant to Section 611 of the FCRA) to initiate a dispute with the CRA regarding the accuracy or completeness of any information in a consumer report furnished by the CRA.

-More information can be found in our FCRA Basics video and whitepaper.
+More information can be found in our FCRA Basics video.

 Ban-the-Box and Criminal Reform